-B was a child in care, and after a lifetime of abuse, her foster carers gave her what she wanted most, a safe and loving home and a future filled with love.
-B’s life and her sibling’s lives were filled with abuse by the one they called their mother.
-B explains how Social workers took some of her siblings into care because her mother could not cope with them.
+B was a child in care.
+Her foster carers gave her what she needed most; a safe and loving home with a future filled with love.
+B and her siblings had been abused by the woman they called Mother.
+B shares how social workers took her siblings into care because her mother could not cope with them.
 However, B always stayed because of the same reason.

-What is a life for a child without love?
+What is the future for a child without love?

-B was 14 years old, and her life as a child was a toxic family background filled with child abuse, and B had enough of being ignored.
-Finally, after one beating too many, she walked into Children’s services and demanded they hear her voice and place her in care so she could feel safe.
+B was 14 years old.
+Her life in a toxic family was filled with child abuse, and B had enough of being ignored.
+Finally, after one beating too many, B went to Children’s services and demanded they hear her voice and keep her safe.

-‘The Children’s home was no picnic, but it was better than where I had been.’
+‘The Children’s home was no picnic; it was often utter hell.’

-‘The residential home was no picnic, it was utter hell at times, but it brought me a sense of relief, even though it was so scary.
-There was often fighting in the home, some children were self-harming themselves, and making it worse, we often had abuse from the locals.
+‘The residential home was no picnic.
+It was utter hell at times.
+But it gave me a sense of relief, even though it was so scary.
+There was often fighting in the home, and some children self-harmed.
+To make it worse, we often had abuse from the locals.

 I had dreamed of this moment for years.
 However, I’d had a life of physical and emotional abuse from my mother.
-Now, I was free from her, and now I had 28 days of respite from abuse; it was heaven.
+Now, I was free from her and looked forward to 28 days of respite from abuse; it was heaven.

 Still, there were other dangers that I’d soon come across.
-Teenage prostitution, drug use and abuse were rife, and there were children in care who had severe mental health disorders; furthermore, some of the staff were not appropriately trained.
-They didn’t know how to deal with these children, and one particular staff member had very dubious methods, which would cause serious concern today.
+These dangers included teenage prostitution, and drug use and abuse were rife.
+Also, many children in care had severe mental health disorders; worse still, many staff members did not have appropriate training.
+They didn’t know how to deal with these children.
+Worse still, one staff member had very dubious methods, which would cause serious concern today.

-I was in the Children’s home for six months, and during that time, I became friends with a girl who sadly died of alcohol poisoning.
-Another child in care, a boy, had tried to kill himself while I was there; he had schizophrenia.
-I stayed friends with him for years, and sadly, he finally did commit suicide; he was 22 years of age.’
+I was in the Children’s home for six months; during that time, I became friends with one girl who sadly died of alcohol poisoning.
+Another child in my care home, a boy, tried to kill himself whilst I was there; he had schizophrenia.
+I became friends with him for years; sadly, he finally did commit suicide; he was 22 years of age.’

 ‘After six months, they found me a Foster ‘Mum.’

-The first foster carers that Social workers took me to were in Southport; the foster carer was a lovely lady who had fostered a lot of children, but she was a foster “MUM.”
+The first foster carer was in Southport.
+This foster carer was a lovely lady who had fostered many children before, but she was a foster “MUM.”

-‘I did not want another Mum; I’d had a bad enough experience with the one I had, so I told the social worker no, I wouldn’t live there because of this; I didn’t need a Mum.’
+‘I did not want another Mum.
+I’d had a bad enough experience with the one I had.
+So, I told the social worker no; I wouldn’t live there because I didn’t need a Mum.’

 ‘My Social worker tried to convince me for weeks to change my mind; then she said she had another set of foster carers.
-So off we went, and I had little confidence that it would turn out to be anything different from the last one.’
+So off we went, and I had little confidence it would be anything different from the last.’

-‘However, this time, it was very different, the house was huge and chaotic with a toddler running around and a baby laying on the floor, gurgling happily.
-The female foster carer was very hippieish and laid back; we clicked immediately, and when we chatted, it was clear she wasn’t going to try to be my mum; she wanted to be my support, which I needed.’
+‘However, this time, it was very different.
+The house was huge and chaotic; a toddler was running around, and a baby was lying on the floor, gurgling happily.
+The female foster carer was very hippy and laid back.
+We clicked immediately, and when we chatted, it was clear she wasn’t going to try to be my mum.
+She wanted to be my support, and I needed her.’

-‘So, on that same day, I said I’d move in at the weekend.
-However, the Social worker said ‘No, there are processes.”
+‘So, we both said I’d move in at the weekend.
+However, the social worker said ‘No, there are processes.”
 ‘You have to come for tea, then overnight and then at the weekend.’
-But, the foster carer and I both said, ‘no, that’s fine; she’ll just come at the weekend,’ and that is what I did.
+But the foster carer and I both said, ‘no, that’s fine; she’ll just come at the weekend.’
+And that is what I did.

-‘I was 14.5yrs, and it was an important time at school for me because I had missed so much of my education.
-However, now I had someone who told me I was ‘clever and could do things;’ no one had ever said anything like that to me before; it felt strange, but it felt good.’
+‘I was 14.5yrs, and it was a crucial time at school because I had missed much of my education.
+I had someone who told me I was ‘clever and could do things.’
+No one had ever said anything like that to me; it felt strange, but it felt good.’

-My story is the perfect example of the importance of listening to children in fostering, and sharing my story is my way of giving something back.
-Many foster carers know that fostering is cathartically giving back to another child, and for me, this is why I am becoming a foster carer.’
+My story is the perfect example of the importance of listening to children in fostering.
+Many foster carers know that fostering is cathartically giving back to another child, which is why I want to become a foster carer.’
+Sharing my story is my way of giving something back.

 Children who have suffered neglect, pain and trauma in their past need to heal with people who will love them and understand that, sometimes, life is not easy for children who can’t quite verbalise how they feel.
-Subsequently, children’s behaviour can become extreme as they try to show their feelings.
+Sometimes children’s behaviour is extreme as they try to show their feelings.
 We must understand the reasons for behaviour and look at what lies beyond the labels attached to children in care who have suffered child abuse.

-We need foster carers who understand that children’s lives in the past are often not easy, and they have compassion and time to dedicate to these children.
-As B shows, with the love of foster carers who believe in them, children will flourish and lead happy and fulfilling lives.
+Foster carers understand that for many children, their past was not easy; they need compassion and time to dedicate to them.
+B knows that with love from foster carers who believe in them, children will flourish and lead happy and fulfilling lives.
 More children are waiting in children’s homes for safe and loving homes; we need foster carers to give them a future filled with love.